The Battle of Algiers: Cast

 Pontecorvo chose to cast non-professional Algerians.
 He chose people whom he met, picking them mainly on appearance and emotional effect (as a result, many of their lines were dubbed).
 The sole professional actor of the movie was Jean Martin, who played Colonel Mathieu; Martin was a French actor who had worked primarily in theatre.
 Pontecorvo wanted a professional actor, but one who would not be familiar to most audiences, as this could have interfered with the movie's intended realism.

 Martin had been dismissed several years earlier from the Théâtre National Populaire for signing the manifesto of the 121 against the Algerian War.
 Martin was a veteran; he had served in a paratroop regiment during the Indochina War and he had taken part in the French Resistance.
 His portrayal had autobiographical depth.
-According to an interview with screenwriter Franco Solinas, the working relationship between Martin and Pontecorvo was not always easy.
+According to an interview with Solinas, the working relationship between Martin and Pontecorvo was not always easy.
 Unsure whether Martin's professional acting style would contrast too much with the non-professionals, Pontecorvo argued about Martin's acting choices.

-Saadi Yacef, who plays El-Hadi Jaffar, and Samia Kerbash, who plays Fathia, were both members of the FLN and Pontecorvo is said to have been greatly inspired by their accounts.
+Yacef, who plays El-Hadi Jaffar, and Samia Kerbash, who plays Fathia, were both members of the FLN and Pontecorvo is said to have been greatly inspired by their accounts.
 The actors credited are: